What you need to know

-If you need proof that a planning permission has started within the three year time frame, you can Apply for a Lawful Development Certificate
+For proof that a planning permission has started within three years, you can Apply for a Lawful Development Certificate

 What should I do if planning permission is granted with conditions?

-You need to check the wording of the condition and if required you need to apply for approval of details before you start the development.
+You need to check the wording of the condition.
+If needed you should apply for approval of details before you start the development.
 This is known as ‘discharging conditions’.
 You can discharge more than one planning condition at a time.